fbm3334/WiFiSetupWizard_ESP32/README.md

 ## Using the library
 **PlatformIO**
 If you are using PlatformIO, place the /lib/WiFiSetup folder from this repository into the /lib folder of your project.
-Then, follow the example
+Then, follow the example in /src/main.cpp to incorporate the wizard into your project.

 ## Future additions
 Some features that are missing and can be added in the future include: